Why approve a change that was already made

 By ITIL® from Experience©

 In some organizations changes are made without authorization to quickly resolve a Major incident or under pressure from management.
 This is especially prevalent when the Change Management process is in its infancy (see What are the stages of maturity for the ITIL Change Management Process).
 Our view is that every change must be approved even if it is approved after it was made (see Are changes approved or authorized).

 ITIL®, aside from mentioning that Change Management applies to all changes, does not specifically mention that unauthorized changes should be approved once they have been discovered.
 Even though, ITIL® states that Change Advisory Board (CAB) members are also responsible for reviewing unauthorized changes it comes short of saying that this review includes an approval1 (See Should RFCs be logged when an undocumented or unauthorized change is discovered).

 Authorizing a change after it was made has value since it allows the Change Management process to confirm that the change was:

 a) Technically sound and that,

 b) The appropriate solution or that it should be replaced to adequately fix the problem.

 In fairness, most undocumented changes are made with good intentions.
-For example, as mentioned in the absence of an emergency change process, a change can be made quickly to resolve a Major Incident (see Is a reboot a change) or in response to management's request to address a pressing customer need.
+For example, as mentioned in the absence of an emergency change process, a change can be made quickly to resolve a Major Incident (see Is a server reboot a change) or in response to management's request to address a pressing customer need.
 Moreover, the IT Specialist can simply forget to log the RFC to replace the temporary fix they made as they were distracted by another emergency.
 Of course, some people may not bother with the bureaucracy of logging a change since the incident has been resolved (see Who should log the RFC).